 The average menstrual cycle lasts 24 to 36 days.
 Day 1 of your cycle is the first day of your period and the beginning of the follicular phase

-During this phase, fluctuations in hormones cause an increase in FSH levels (follicle stimulating hormone), which triggers follicles to grow in the ovary.
+During this phase, fluctuations in hormones (low estrogen) cause an increase in FSH levels (follicle stimulating hormone), which triggers follicles to grow in the ovary.
 Around 10-20 follicles start to develop, but only one (usually) will become an egg.

 For optimum fertility, the follicular phase needs 12-15 days in order for the selected follicle to grow and develop into a healthy egg to be ovulated and then fertilized.